wgy1027/postFireSeverityAssessment/englishPronunciation.md

 ## Pronunciation of [ʌ]
 Sound [ʌ] is an open-mid back unrounded short lax vowel, as in hut[hʌt], or nothing['nʌθɪŋ].
 - Position of the tongue (backness/height): The tongue is relaxed and slightly pressed down in the back.
 It is also flat in shape as opposed to other vowel sounds where the tongue is curled.
-As for height, it is raised a little more than in vowel [ɑ:], where the tongue is as low as possible.
+As for height, it is raised a little more than in vowel [ɑ], where the tongue is as low as possible.
 - Lip position: Lips are in neutral position.
 - Jaw-dropping: The jaw is in neutral position, near to rest position.
-It is not as open as in vowel [ɑ:].
+It is not as open as in vowel [ɑ].
 - Length: [ʌ] is a short sound.
 - Tenseness: This is a lax vowel, as attested by the tongue and lip positions.
-- Sometimes vowels [ɑ:] and [ʌ] are confused.
+- Sometimes vowels [ɑ] and [ʌ] are confused.
 Apart from length and tenseness, jaw-dropping stresses some differences.
-Because of the jaw-dropping in vowel [ɑ:], the volume created in the mouth for the air to go through is greater than in the case of vowel [ʌ].
+Because of the jaw-dropping in vowel [ɑ], the volume created in the mouth for the air to go through is greater than in the case of vowel [ʌ].
 That gives a different timbral quality to each vowel.
 Check the tongue positions out on the videos.

 The commonest spelling is u, as in bus[bʌs], mother['mʌðər], or under['ʌndər].
 Less frequent spellings are ou, as in month[mʌŋθ], and ou, as in country['kʌntri].